10 Principles Of Navigation Design And Why Quality Navigation Is So Critical

 Navi Options

-Some readers may want to navigate geographically.
-Some navigate by subject matter.
-Some want to read the most recent documents like the one they have just read.
+Some readers like to navigate geographically.
+Others navigate by subject matter.
+And some want to read the most recent documents similar to those they have just read.

 No single navigation option will fulfill all the above wishes.